Science

 Learning Targets

-- Students use Punnett squares to predict genetic outcome
+- Students use Punnett squares to predict genetic outcomes

 - Students describe recent developments in human genetics and their implications